Doja Cat, John Travolta, Adam Driver star in Super Bowl ads - WHIZ News

 Actor and comedian Will Ferrell drives different GM electric vehicles through different Netflix shows, including “Bridgerton” and “Stranger Things,” to announce that Netflix will feature electric vehicles in its original shows.

-Google promotes its Pixel photo editing tools “Magic Eraser” and “Photo Unblur” with a 90 second spot featuring Amy Schumer, Doja Cat and NBA star Giannis Antetekoumpo.
+Google promotes its Pixel photo editing tools “Magic Eraser” and “Photo Unblur” with a 90 second spot featuring Amy Schumer, Doja Cat and NBA star Giannis Antetokounmpo.

 HELLMANN’S

-Note: This story has been updated to correct the spelling of NBA star’s last name.
-It’s Antetokounmpo, not Antetekoumpo.